Join Us

 Given the strong multidisciplinary context of this project, applicants are expected to have or develop skills in AI, perception, and language understanding.

-Immersive Mixed Reality Interfaces for Remote Telerobotics / Telepresence
+Immersive Mixed Reality Interaction for Remote Telerobotics

 To discuss this project please email: nikhil.deshpande@nottingham.ac.uk